Calories Burned Cooking in Boston, MA

 = 2 × Weight (kg) × Duration (hrs) × 1.03

 The MET value of 2 for cooking is sourced from the Compendium of Physical Activities.
-The climate factor of 1.03 accounts for Boston's average temperature of 46°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.03 is Calorique's planning adjustment for Boston's average temperature of 46°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Cooking involves standing, chopping, stirring, bending, and moving around the kitchen.
 While not high-intensity exercise, cooking for extended periods burns more calories than sitting and provides light physical activity.
 Preparing meals from scratch rather than ordering food also supports healthier eating habits, creating a double benefit for weight management.
 Cooking engages fine motor skills, creativity, and planning, making it a productive way to stay lightly active throughout the day.